Beehive oven: Coke manufacture

+reduced gas production, at which point the top hole is covered until the coke can be withdrawn.
+As the coke is still hot enough to ignite on exposure to air, it is cooled in the oven by introducing water concurrently with unbricking the door.
+As the oven remains much too hot to enter, the coke is broken up and pulled out with long handled scrapers.
+Ideally the next cycle starts immediately after pulling the previous charge, to make maximum use of the oven's retained heat.

+Cycle time varied with the raw coal's chemical and physical character, particularly the percentage of volatiles, and with the initial depth of a charge, the rate that air is introduced, and promptness of pulling the coke and recharging.
+Typical cycle time was 48 hours for blast furnace coke, up to 72 hours for special purpose cokes.
+Uniform size and fineness of the raw coal promoted uniform and more rapid coking, so the feed was usually slack screened from shipping stock, supplemented by crushed stock.
+Sulfur and phosphorus, the primary contaminating elements, are retained in coking, so it was highly desirable that the coal be "washed" before coking.
+This usually used density based concentration techniques to eliminate the heavier iron pyrites and slate.
+Since exposure to the atmosphere reduces the tendency of any coal to coke, coke ovens tended to be built adjacent to the screening plants.

 Cooking food

 With candle wax wrapped in paper, dry kindling (twigs, small sticks, and/or wood chips), and pine cones, a small fire was made toward the front of the oven.
 As the fire caught, more kindling was added to produce a thick smoke, which coated the oven with black soot.
 The fire was then pushed back into the middle of the oven with a hoe.
 More wood would be added until there was a good, hot fire.
 After all of these steps were taken, the food would be prepared for baking.

 The beehive oven typically took two to three hours to heat, occasionally even four hours in the winter.
 Breads were baked first when the beehive oven was hottest, with other baked items such as cinnamon buns, cakes, and pies.
 As the oven cooled, muffins and "biscuits" could be baked, along with puddings and custards.
 After a day's baking there was typically sufficient heat to dry apples and other fruits, vegetables, or herbs.
 Pots of beans were often placed in the back of the oven to cook slowly overnight.